 The atmospheric boundary layer is the part of the atmosphere which is directly influenced by the Earth's surface.
-Its lowest 10% of the boundary layer are called the surface layer [2].
+The lowest 10% of the boundary layer is called the surface layer [5].
 The surface layer is characterized by

 - Turbulent mixing

 - Logarithmic wind profile due to surface friction

 - Constant vertical heat fluxes.